-Rather than getting stored as fat, the main fate of alcohol is conversion into a substance called acetate.
+Rather than turning into fat, the main fate of alcohol is conversion into a substance called acetate.
 In fact, blood levels of acetate after drinking the vodka were 2.5 times higher than normal.
-And it’s this sharp rise in acetate that puts the brakes on fat loss.
+And it’s this sharp rise in acetate that puts the brakes on fat burning.

 To summarize and review, here’s what happens to fat metabolism after drinking alcohol:

 - A small portion of the alcohol is converted into fat.
 Of the 24 grams of alcohol consumed in this study, roughly 3% was turned into fat.

 - Your liver then converts most of the alcohol into acetate.